Best Practices

 As the industry continues to embrace these innovations, construction projects will become more streamlined, safer, and more cost-effective.
 The implementation of advanced technology is set to transform the construction landscape, driving growth and sustainability in the sector.

 The rise of artificial intelligence (AI) and advanced technologies is revolutionizing the construction sector.
-According to Global Market Insights, AI in the construction market value was at over $2.5 billion in 2022 and is anticipated to grow at a compound annual growth rate (CAGR) of 20% from 2023 to 2032.
+According to Global Market Insights, the AI in construction market value was over $2.5 billion in 2022 and is expected to grow at a 20% CAGR from 2023 to 2032.

 From autonomous construction equipment to Building Information Modeling (BIM) and augmented reality (AR), technology is enhancing project efficiency and accuracy.